mirchencom/webconsole/README.md

 	The gem is required for running tests (plugins themselves bundle the Ruby gem, the gem only needs to be installed globally for running tests).

-	All built-in Web Console plugins and tests use Ruby version 2.0.0-p247, the same version shipped with OS X Mavericks.
+	All built-in Web Console plugins and tests use Ruby version 2.0.0-p247, the same version that ships with OS X Mavericks.
 (It's recommended that you setup a Ruby version manager before installing the Web Console Ruby gem.)

 2. Open `Web Console/Scripts/test` in a shell and run: